DEWETRON/TRION-SDK/docs/01_Quickstart/Quickstart.rst

 If you are lucky and have DEWETRON TRION hardware available you are ready to go.
 You can start OXYGEN or the quickstart example to test your measurment hardware.

-All other have to setup a demo system first.
+All others have to setup a demo system first.
 DEWETRON Explorer is the tool for this task.

 The app has two different tabs.
 The Hardware tab displays detected measurement